Adamraw/database-scripts/README.md

 Call scripts with -h argument to see a list of all options.

 All scripts that can be called are:
-1. UnPackRenamer
+1. UnPackerRename
-2. DuplicateChecker
+2. DuplicateCheck
-3. PDFChecker
+3. PDFCheck

 References:
 This repo contains fast-duplicate-finder by Carl Beech(https://github.com/carlbeech/fast-duplicate-finder).
 This is used by the DuplicateChecker script.